Agar Agar Benefits and How to Use - Dr. Axe

 If you’re having difficulty finding it, make sure you look for it under its other names.
 It’s also sometimes found labeled as “kanten,” “Japanese gelatin” or “China grass.”

 Agar agar is safe for most people but has been linked to some mild adverse side effects like diarrhea or abdominal pain.
 Although uncommon, it is also possible to be allergic to agar agar or red seaweed.
-If you experience food allergy symptoms like itching, swelling or nausea after eating agar agar, discontinue use immediately and talk to your doctor.
+If you experience food allergy symptoms like itching, swelling or nausea after eating agar agar, discontinue use immediately and talk to your healthcare professional.

 • Agar agar is a gel-like substance derived from red algae that is a popular vegan alternative to gelatin as a thickening agent.